opendistro/for-elasticsearch-docs/docs/upgrade/index.md

 - Cluster restart upgrades require you to shut down all nodes, perform the upgrade, and restart the cluster.

-  Cluster restart upgrades work between minor versions (for example, 6.5 to 6.7) and the next major version (for exemple, 6.x to 7.0).
+  Cluster restart upgrades work between minor versions (for example, 6.5 to 6.7) and the next major version (for example, 6.x to 7.0).
 Cluster restart upgrades are simpler and faster to perform, but require downtime.